Pictou County long-term care home recruiting staff from refugee camps | CBC News

 For one resident of Glen Haven Manor, it's a move that has made her life easier.

-Dorothy Royle is one of six people cared for by Ramlawi in his role as a continuing care assistant.
+Dorothy Royles is one of six people cared for by Ramlawi in his role as a continuing care assistant.

 "From getting the breakfast trays until the last thing at night, he's on the ball," she said.
 "Giving and doing everything for everyone of us all day long.
 Couldn't have a better nurse if we tried."